kaltura/DeveloperPortalDocs/documentation/PlayKit/iOS_BasicEmbedDocumantation.md

 ### Control Player - Basic Player Actions

-Add your custome buttons and control to the player as follows:
+Add custom buttons and controls to the player as follows:

     ```
     @IBAction func playClicked(_ sender: AnyObject) {